jazzband/wagtailmenus/docs/source/advanced_topics/custom_menu_classes.rst

                 FieldPanel('allow_subnav'),
             )

-2. Create migtations for the new model by running:
+2. Create migrations for the new model by running:

     .. code-block:: console